solid/solidproject.org/pages/use-solid.md

 # Get a Pod and a WebID
 Pods are where you store your data.
 Your WebID lets you login to Solid apps and Pods as well as letting you connect to other people using Solid.

-Once you get a pod and WebID, you can
+Once you get a Pod and WebID, you can
 [develop your first application](/developers/tutorials/getting-started/), and check out some applications [developed by the community](/apps).